 APR vs. INTEREST RATE

 What’s the difference?
 In a nutshell - transparency.
-The Annual Percentage Rate (APR) provides you the full view on the total cost of your loan, and includes your interest rate and relevant fees.
+The Annual Percentage Rate (APR) provides you the full view of the total cost of your loan and includes your interest rate and relevant fees.
 The interest rate only includes the percentage you are charged to borrow money, and unlike APR, leaves out other finance charges incurred as part of the loan.

 Your interest rate is the base cost of borrowing money for the duration of your loan and is a percentage of the principal loan amount.
 It can be fixed (it will not change) or variable (it could change over time).
 All Skills Fund loans are fixed – your rate will not go up.
 An interest rate is shown as a percentage but does not include additional finance charges that will also be incurred.
 It gets tricky because some lenders try to add lots of fees that increase the cost of the loan even if the interest rate is low.

 The Annual Percentage Rate (APR) is the big picture on your loan.
 It outlines the annual cost of your loan and includes the origination fee, financing charges, capitalized interest, and the interest rate to reflect the total cost of the loan.
 Like a stand-alone interest rate, it’s shown as a percentage.